ZDongLab/UASP.BAE/README.md

 ```

 ## [Inference](UASP-BAE.test.py)
-We provide [inference code](UASP-BAE.test.py), that demonstrate how to load our
+We provide [inference code](UASP-BAE.test.py), and you can perform it by the following command:
-model:
 ```
 CUDA_VISIBLE_DEVICES=0 python UASP-BAE.test.py \
 --model_name "UASP_BAE_net1" \